Interdimensionality: Further speculations

 Secondly, interdimensionality can be compared to computer simulations, with interfaces between such universes serving as intertwining regions.
 The difference between virtual reality (exchanges) and (intertwining) interdimensionality is the emphasis on measure-theoretic aspects in the latter case.

 Let me again point out that the matters discussed here must be considered highly speculative, and far from a fully developed formal theory.
-Nevertheless, it is my conviction that, to progress, science has to expand and explore a great variety of options, even if they appear remote to the contemporary mind.
-I hope that this might also be appropriate for a paper in memory of Solomon Marcus who, as far as I know, always kept a tolerant, encouraging perspective in the broad range of subjects he was interested in.
+Nevertheless, it is our conviction that, to progress, science has to expand and explore a great variety of options, even if they appear remote to the contemporary mind.

 \ifx\revtex\undefined

 \funding{This research was funded in whole, or in part, by the Austrian Science Fund (FWF), Project No. I 4579-N. For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.}